Babies are bundles of adoration shades of cuteness! But do you know if there is a difference in what they should be called?

 Baby

-Baby can be used to refer any child from birth to age four years old, thus consisting of newborn, infants, and toddlers.
+A baby can refer to any child from birth to age four, including newborns, infants, and toddlers.
 In fact, any young offspring is called a baby.

-A newborn is a baby, and we also called the young ones a baby irrespective of their age.
+A newborn is a baby; we also call the young ones a baby, irrespective of age.

 In summary,

-A newborn is referred to as a baby who is under or within two months old, whereas an infant is a baby under one-year-old.
+A newborn is a baby who is under or within two months old, whereas an infant is a baby under one year old.

-A toddler is a young child over one year of age to three years while a baby is usually used for children between newborn, infants, and up to the point when they become toddlers.
+A toddler is a young child over one year to three years old, while a baby is usually used for children between newborns and infants up to the point when they become toddlers.